 Listen Using iTunes

 Yes, we’re even listed on iTunes, but again, under our old name Krypton Radio.
-We’re grandfathered in under that name, and iTunes is no longer accepting internet radio station listings, so we’re stuck with the old name.
+We’re grandfathered in under that name, and iTunes is no longer accepting internet radio station listings and isn’t responding to hails regarding changing the listing to the new name, so we’re stuck with the old name.

 Try using the iTunes app on Windows or OSX and press CTRL-U or Command-U and enter the stream address directly.
 You can also select View->Media Kind->Internet Radio->Eclectic->Krypton Radio.

 Accessing the Stream Directly

 If you’re using Linux, you can access SCIFI.radio via our direct access streams, via XMMS, Amarok, Banshee or other stream players.

 Listen in Second Life or OpenSim

 For your land or parcel, go to Land Options, and enter the stream address above for your parcel audio media settings, and SCIFI.radio will play whenever somebody visits your virtual land.

 You Can Also Find Us On These Fine Services: